 From what I have seen in my community, it is not only divorced families that may be the so-called new normal, I would say that every possible family combination is the new normal.
 I see grandparents taking care of grandchildren, sisters taking care of their brothers’ children, stay at home fathers taking care of their children, same sex couples creating families, and yes, many single parents who struggle on their own.
 Often these situations can be fraught with emotion and confusion about being “different.”
 As much as the schools try to promote diversity, it is difficult to overcome the power of the media’s influence on public opinion to have the perfect appearance, clothes, and family life.

-At San Diego Family Mediation Center, we embrace diversity and welcome you to come talk to us about your family concerns.
+The mediators at West Coast Family Mediation Center, we embrace diversity and welcome you to come talk to us about your family concerns.
 We are experts in mediation, and mediation can be helpful at any point in a relationship.
 For example, as a caregiver, you may question the legal strength of your rights if you are not the true parent.
 Whether it is legal issues at the beginning of a marriage, a reset in the middle of your marriage, or the unfortunate unraveling of your life resulting in the need for divorce proceedings, we are here to support your needs as they change over the course of your life.
-Call San Diego Family Mediation Center and let’s talk.
+Contact West Coast Family Mediation Center.

 by: Jennifer Segura